Shahnawaz-Vora/Internship/readme.md

 * Working on dicom open checkable button

 13 Jan
+* Working on Dicom button and completed

+17 Jan
-* Working on dicom open checkable button
+* Working on smoothing surface button in segmentation module